Learned Adaptive Mesh Generation: Introduction

 \section{Introduction}

 The evolution of quantities over space and time in the real world is described mathematically using Partial Differential Equations (PDEs).
-Solutions to these equations yield spatio-temporal functions that characterize the quantity being modelled, e.g. light, heat, deformation, stock prices, etc. There is a long history of computational schemes to solve various classes of PDEs across physics~\cite{griffiths2023introduction,baron1822theorie,mclean2012continuum,chyuan2003efficient}, engineering~\cite{durka1996structural,ZTZ:2013} and computer graphics~\cite{bridson2015fluid,liu2016towards,fedkiw2001visual}.
+Solutions to these equations yield spatio-temporal functions that characterize the quantity being modelled, e.g. light, heat, deformation, or stock prices.
+There is a long history of computational schemes to solve various classes of PDEs across physics~\cite{griffiths2023introduction,baron1822theorie,mclean2012continuum,chyuan2003efficient}, engineering~\cite{durka1996structural,ZTZ:2013} and computer graphics~\cite{bridson2015fluid,liu2016towards,fedkiw2001visual}.
 Still, it can be computationally expensive to solve even a seemingly simple PDE, such as the Poisson equation~\cite{poisson1826memoire}, when the spatial domain is defined by an arbitrary 3D mesh, say a 3D scan of a turbine blade.
 We propose an efficient approach to solve Poisson equations in 3D domains defined within an input boundary mesh.

 The Poisson equation is a classic second-order PDE that is used to model systems after they have attained equilibrium.
 It is classified as an \emph{elliptic PDE} since the coefficients of its second-order terms satisfy the same criteria as those in the equation of an ellipse.
-This structure leads to smooth, well-behaved solutions characteristic of steady-state solutions.
+This structure leads to smooth, well-behaved solutions that are characteristic of steady-state solutions.
 There are two relevant categories of methods to solve Poisson equations in arbitrary 3D domains (meshes).
-One discretizes the domain, solves the problem locally using basis elements and assembles the solution globally---the \emph{finite element method} (FEM).
-The alternative solves the equation at selected points in the domain via a Monte Carlo (MC) method~\cite{kakutani1944143, muller1956some, Sawhney:2020:MCG, sabelfeld1995integral} using random walks from those points to the boundary.
+The \emph{finite element method} (FEM) discretizes the domain, and solves the problem using a global assembly of local basis elements.
+The Monte Carlo (MC) method~\cite{kakutani1944143, muller1956some, Sawhney:2020:MCG, sabelfeld1995integral} solves the equation at selected points in the domain by using random walks from these points to the boundary.